Astrian/tglambot/readme.md

 When you run the last one command, you will see `node` will throw errors.

 Don't worry.
-Let's create a `config.js` file, copy the [config code](https://github.com/Astrian/tglambot/blob/master/config.sample.js), and `docker cp config.js docker cp <container name>:/`
+Let's create a `config.js` file, copy the [config code](https://github.com/Astrian/tglambot/blob/master/config.sample.js), and `docker cp config.js <container name>:/`

 Start the container again.
 Great!
 It's running.
 Now you just need to config the Nginx with 8000 port and config the SSL and HTTPS.